braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/content_cards.md

 ## Analytics

-Clicks and impressions must be manually logged for Content Cards not displayed directly by Braze.
+clicks and impressions must be manually logged for content cards not displayed directly by braze.

 Use `LogClick()` and `LogImpression()` on [ContentCard][17] to log clicks and impressions for specific cards.